ornao/pp4/README.md

 ## Acknowledgements

-I would like to sincerly thank for my very pateint boyfriend who sat with me in a hostel in copenhagen and helped me check my readme files for possible errors and my mentor martina who was so so helpful, supportive and knowledgable about the criteria of the portfolio.
+I would like to sincerely thank my very patient boyfriend who sacrificed a day in the sun to sit with me in a hostel in copenhagen on our holiday and helped me to check my readme files for errors and my mentor martina who was so so helpful, supportive and knowledgable about the criteria of the portfolio.